 Top Ten Honesty/Ethics

-1. Nurses – 82% rated them very high/high on ethics; $65,470 (median salary for a Registered Nurse)
+1. Nurses: 81% rated high or very high; $82,750 (mean salary for a Registered Nurse)

 Bottom Ten in Honest/Ethics